Harrison Wells: Nash Wells

-In season six, Harrison Nash Wells, an explorer and self-proclaimed myth-buster from an unidentified Earth, comes to Earth-1 in search of a substance called eternium, which he eventually finds in the sewers of Central City.
+Harrison Nash Wells, an explorer and self-proclaimed myth-buster from an unidentified Earth, comes to Earth-1 in season six in search of a substance called eternium, which he eventually finds in the sewers of Central City.
 He later aids Barry and Cisco in a heist in exchange for a crypto-circuit he claims only Cisco can build.
 After obtaining it, he returns to the sewers and tracks the Monitor's movements.
 After Team Flash offers to help, Nash reluctantly agrees and tells them he knows how to save Barry from the latter's prophesied death during the impending Crisis.
-He brings the team to a wall he claims protects a portal the Monitor uses to hide out, expressing his desire to expose as a false god.
+He brings the team to a wall he claims protects a portal the Monitor uses to hide out, expressing his desire to expose the Monitor as a false god.
 Nash later destroys the wall, and finds a door etched with symbols, before a voice promises him a new life in exchange for bowing down before it.
 Nash initially refuses, but ultimately agrees after the voice seemingly saves him.
-Following this, a blinding light appears and teleports him inside.
+Afterwards, a blinding light appears and teleports him inside.

-During the Crisis, it is revealed that Nash inadvertently freed the Anti-Monitor, tricking him into thinking he helped the Monitor and used him to escape imprisonment.
+The Crisis revealed that Nash inadvertently freed the Anti-Monitor, tricking him into thinking he helped the Monitor and used him to escape imprisonment.
 As a result, Nash is the "Pariah" cursed to bear witness as penance while the Anti-Monitor destroys the multiverse.
-As billions of Earths are wiped out, Pariah assists Team Flash in destroying the Anti-Monitor's anti-matter cannon, but the Anti-Monitor succeeds in destroying the multiverse anyway.
-Pariah teleports the Paragons, the seven heroes capable of stopping the Anti-Monitor, to safety before he is killed.
-After the Paragons and Oliver Queen defeat the Anti-Monitor and reboot the multiverse, Nash is restored on the newly formed Earth-Prime.
-He initially lacks his memories as Pariah until J'onn J'onzz restores them to ensure he never forgets what he did.
-When Nash learns the Anti-Monitor is still alive, he works with Barry, Ray Palmer, and Ryan Choi to develop a bomb capable of shrinking the Anti-Monitor for eternity.
+As billions of Earths are wiped out, Nash assists Team Flash in destroying the Anti-Monitor's anti-matter cannon, but the Anti-Monitor succeeds in destroying the multiverse anyway.
+Nash teleports the Paragons, the seven heroes capable of stopping the Anti-Monitor, to safety at the Vanishing Point before he is killed.
+After the Paragons and Oliver Queen defeat the Anti-Monitor and reboot the multiverse, Nash is restored on the newly-formed Earth-Prime reality.
+He initially forgot what happened until J'onn J'onzz restores his memories.
+Nash learns the Anti-Monitor is still alive and works with Barry, Ray Palmer, and Ryan Choi to develop a bomb capable of shrinking the Anti-Monitor for eternity.